-Course Type (e.g. | Online Test | Score (if applicable)

-Yes - I studied this language in my first year through a course wi th the Language Centre.
-Please state type and level of course: No - I did not take a language course with the Langu uage Centre in my first year I can confirm that the College is agreeable to the above tra ansfer: Signature of Tutor: Date: Signa ture of student: Date:
+Previous Q ualification in t the Language Language Course Type (e.g. General / Fast Track) and Level (1-7) Online Test score (if applicable) GCSE Grade AS/A Level Grade Other qualification Yes - I studied this language in my first year through a course with the Language Centre.
+Please state type and level of course: No No - I did not take a language course with the Language Centre in my first year I can confirm that the College is agreeable to the above transfer: Sig nature of Tutor: Da te: